Ch. 1 | Some Basic Concepts of Chemistry0/14

 What chemistry actually is.

 Chemistry is the branch of science that studies the composition, properties, and interaction of matter.
 Three words.
 They cover everything that exists.
+A simple example from everyday life would be a cup of masala chai.

-It is called the central science because it sits between two extremes: physics on one side (particles, forces, abstract laws) and biology on the other (life, cells, organisms).
+Chemistry is called the central science because it sits between two extremes: physics on one side (particles, forces, abstract laws) and biology on the other (life, cells, organisms).
 Chemistry is the bridge between them — the same atoms physics studies are folding into the proteins biology depends on.
 Without that bridge, neither side makes sense on its own.

 We are chemical machines